JPalmerK/NemoCurrentPredGUI/README.md

 # NemoCurrentPredGUI
 This is a simple R Shiny app that intercts with the SalishSeaCast NEMO model (Soontiens et al. 2016; https://salishsea.eos.ubc.ca/nemo/).
+This was created by K.J.
+Palmer of SMRU Consulting on behalf of the Port of Vancouver Frasier Port Authority's Enhancing Cetacean Habitat and Observation Program (https://www.portvancouver.com/environmental-protection-at-the-port-of-vancouver/maintaining-healthy-ecosystems-throughout-our-jurisdiction/echo-program/).
+The goal of this application is to allow pilots entering or leaving Vancouver to quickly estimate currents throught the slowdown area.

 The GUI takes user information on the approximate location of the tidal prediction (12 options) and builds a URL to query the database of predictions assuming 10m depth.
 It then calculates the magnitude of the current (in knots) and the <b> uncorrected </b> current direction.

 Things to consider